iscc/iscc-specs/docs/specification.md

 | *extra* | text    | No       | A short statement that distinguishes this intangible creation from another one. (default: empty string) |
 | version | integer | No       | ISCC version number. (default: 0)                            |

+!!! note

+    The basic metadata inputs are intentionally simple and generic.
+We abstain from more specific metadata for Meta-ID generation in favor of compatibility accross industries.
+Imagine a *creators* input-field for metadata.
+Who would you list as the creators of a movie?
+The directors, writers the main actors?
+Would you list some of them or if not how do you decide whom you will list.
+All disambiguation of similar title data can be acomplished with the extra-field.
+Industry- and application-specific metadata requirements can be supplied as extended metadata with ISCC registration.

 ### Generate Meta-ID

 An ISCC generating application must follow these steps in the given order to produce a stable Meta-ID: